nachlielp/ci-calendar/README.md

 -   Events can be filtered by region and type (workshop, jame, etc.)
 -   Event previews open to a modal on desktop, and a side page (drawer) on mobile, containing full details, linke to share, and google maps link (maps and share in PWA only)
 -   Users can set notifications for new events of selected Teachers and Organizers (in PWA only)
+-   Users can set alerts for events that are starting soon (in PWA only)
 -   Users can set default filters for event list
 -   Users can submit support tickets and ask to be configerd as teachers or organizers

 ### Teachers and Organizers

 -   Can add new events to the calendar
--   Can edit and delete events
+-   Can edit and delete their events
 -   Can edit their profile and settings
 -   Can create templates for their events, and use them to create new events